AlexanderDzhoganov/CKAN/NEW_DEVELOPERS_READ_THIS.md

 * ***CKAN schema*** - the JSON schema (Draft v4) against which all metadata strings are validated before being accepted into a repository, the latest version of the schema is available [here](https://raw.githubusercontent.com/KSP-CKAN/CKAN/master/CKAN.schema)

+* ***Mono*** - the [Mono project](http://www.mono-project.com/) is a complete FOSS .NET platform available for all modern desktop operating systems, used in lieu of Microsoft's .NET on platforms where it's not available (everything but Windows).

 ### CKAN Core

 The "core" of CKAN contains all the code necessary to facilitate the basic operations that CKAN performs - communicating with a CKAN repository